The Day You Leave For Vacation

 Finally it's here ... the day you leave for vacation has arrived!

 If you've been following our guidelines you're well prepared and everything that could be done in advance is already taken care of.
-If not you'll want to have a look at our list of things to do the day before vacation to make sure everything is covered.
+If not you'll want to have a look at our list of things to do the day before vacation to make sure you're on top of it all.

 Here's a list of the things that need to be done the day you leave for vacation.